-dup-names: directory $\rightarrow$ list-of-symbols Your program should consume a directory tree and return a list containing all the names that occur more than once in the entire directory tree.
+dup-names: directory \rightarrow list-of-symbols Your program should consume a directory tree and return a list containing all the names that occur more than once in the entire directory tree.
 (The function dup-names differs from the function any-duplicate-names? in the lab tutorial because it must check the entire directory tree.
 That is, if 'foo occurs in two different subtrees of the directory, your program should find that duplication and report it by including 'foo in the resulting list.)

-Extra credit : (1 point) Write dup-names so that no symbol that appears more than once in an output list.
-In other words, when a name appears more than twice in the input list, you must include it only once in the output list.
+Extra credit : (1 point) Write dup-names so that any symbol that appears more than twice in the input appears only once in the output.